Written by Rodrigo Cortés, Senior Mining Lawyer

 - Energy Transition to NCRE.

 About 30% of electricity in Chile is used in mining processes, and 40% of this energy is generated from coal (Source: Energy in Mining Report, Extraction Processes 2021).
-This means there is great potential for developing energy transition projects, incorporating clean energy into mining production processes, and contributing to the decarbonization of the national energy matrix.
+This means there is great potential for developing energy transition projects, incorporating clean energy into mining production processes, and contributing to the decarbonisation of the national energy matrix.

 Mining companies in Chile have gradually started to use electricity from renewable sources.
 It is estimated that by 2023 63% of the electrical energy needs of copper mining will be covered by clean sources.
 According to the Chilean Copper Commission (COCHILCO), the percentage of the potential use of renewable energy concerning the total demand for electricity from copper mining is currently 10.5%, mainly from solar and wind sources.
 This figure is expected to quadruple to 49% by 2023.